Community Capacity Building

 Through our complete capital model, we mobilize human, intellectual, social and financial capital to improve communities.

-Elevate the role of residents, associations, and organizations in creating equitable community revitalization through providing skill and awareness-building opportunities.
+Elevate the role of residents by building the skills and know-how of new and current resident actors in creating equitable community revitalization through providing skill and awareness-building opportunities.

-Bring intermediaries, organizations, associations, and residents together in ways that build relationships and respond to community concerns, share knowledge and skills, and collaborate for impact.
+Build awareness within organizations and equip staff to respond to effectively to community concerns, share knowledge and skills, and collaborate for impact.

 Research, collect, identify, and share resources — toolkits, information, workshops, trainings, consultants — in community development for residents, organizations, and networks.

 For more information on Community Capacity Building, contact firstname.lastname@example.org.